eelcovv/LatLonCalc/CONTRIBUTING.rst

 The documentation was setup using  reStructuredText_ files

 .. tip::
-  Please notice that the `https://github.com/eelcovv/LatLonCalc`_ provides a quick way of propose changes in ``LatLonCalc``'s files.
+  Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``LatLonCalc``'s files.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.